Preventing tail biting in pigs

 Why do pigs bite each other?

 At present, almost 100% of pigs kept on traditional pig farms in the Netherlands have their tails docked in order to prevent tail biting.
 However, tail biting is still a major cost item even in pigs that have had their tails docked.
 From the point of view of animal welfare, tail docking is not desirable.
+Legally, it may not be done routinely, and agreements have been made with the sector to stop docking altogether from 2030.
+This is now being worked on.

 Our research focuses primarily on eliminating boredom and frustration, the main causes of tail biting.
 It is clear that stall enrichment by means of providing all kinds of materials to keep pigs occupied helps to prevent tail biting.
 The research also addresses matters of housing, feeding, a characterisation of the tail biter and differences between breeds.